-Decision making needs to be improved.
+The conclusion is that the decision making process needs to be improved.

-- Decision making has been systematically poor
+- Decision making has been systematically poor.

-- All sections of society are failing
+- All sections of society are failing.

-- It is a system failure in decision making rather than a failure of individuals
+- It is a system failure in decision making rather than a failure of individuals.

 - Lack of knowledge, cognitive biases, flawed reasoning, denial, adversarial discussion, fallacies and malpractice dominate opinions and decision making.

-- total global emissions are still rising
+- but total global emissions are still rising - see document 67

 - in the most polluting countries, emissions are hardly falling

-- time is running out.
+- time is running out - see document 54.

 Decision making has not followed the scienceWhy is the climate situation so bad?